OSDeploy/GitBook/osdrivers/sample-repository/sample-content.md

 # Sample Content

-If you have connected an Amazon AWS Account and installed your Keys through PowerShell, you can easily download a Sample Repository.
+Once you have connected your Amazon AWS Account and installed your Keys through PowerShell, you can easily download a Sample Repository.

 ---